phantomaton-ai/automason/README.md

 # Automason 🧰🔮

-A versatile command-line utility for summoning and manipulating digital realms across project landscapes.
+A versatile command-line utility for summoning and manipulating digital realms across project landscapes, powered by the [Phantomaton](https://github.com/phantomaton-ai/phantomaton) ecosystem.

 ## Quickstart 🚀